British by birth, I spent my formative years flunking art school and immersing myself in graphic design in the North of England.

 My work has been featured in local exhibitions in The Bahamas, in print and online media around the world, and I have been contracted for commercial photography assignments for numerous business entities in the region.

-Since 2007, I have also become involved with Ride For Hope, Bahamas Down Syndrome Association and BREEF, and make myself available as a photographer, and my web company available as a web design partner, for events created and run by these organizations.
+Since 2007, I have also become involved with Ride For Hope, Bahamas Down Syndrome Association, BREEF and The Bahamas Red Cross, and make myself available as a photographer, and my web company available as a web design partner, for events created and run by these organizations.

 Some really useless additional information about me includes the following gems: